DavitDvalashvili/Order-summary-component/README.md

-# Frontend Mentor - NFT preview card component solution
+# Frontend Mentor -  Order-summary-component

 This is a solution to the [Order summary card challenge on Frontend Mentor]